remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.md

   * If you don't use Stata, and only use `jupyter: python3` then you can delete the `jupyterlab-stata-highlight2` and `nbstata` entries and the first group of 3 lines for `cmd0`.
   * If you use additional Python packages in your code then you need to add them to the list.
 * Then comes the actual code.
 These are simply system calls using the _subprocess_ module.
 You can amend the number of calls and the calls themselves inside the string quotes as required.
+I am recreating the commands in my recent [post about using Quarto profiles for tutorial documents](https://remlapmot.github.io/post/2025/quarto-profiles-for-tutorials/).

 Save the script in a file, say _render_, then make it executable with